IBM/coffee-donut-instructions/README.md

     ![](images/notebook-cos-credentials-insert.png)

-2. The credentials generated in the cell above will be stored in  a variable with a name like `credentials_number`.
+2. The credentials generated in the cell above will be stored in  a variable with a name like `credentials_<number>`.
+The number gets incremented every time you run this cell.
 Assign it to `credentials` variable in the next cell.
 This `credentials` variable will be used in the rest of the notebook.

     ![](images/notebook-cos-credentials-variable.png)